MSH/eTBManager3/README.md

 `SublimeLinter` is a plugin for Sublime Text 3 that provides a framework for linting code, and `SublimeLinter-contrib-eslint` provides integration to the eslint tool, in order to provide JavaScript linting.
 Check how to install them and use in Sublime.

- Inside the source code structure, `SublimeLinter-contrib-eslint` recognizes files called `.eslintrc` as the eslint conguration.
+ Inside the source code structure, `SublimeLinter-contrib-eslint` recognizes files called `.eslintrc` as the eslint configuration.

 It is also necessary to install the following programs: